SpiritSeal/retroperm/README.md

 ## Current limitations
 > This version of Retroperm is built as a proof-of-concept and is limited by the rules and functions it has defined.
+> In addition, large binaries take excessive amounts of time to process due to the unoptimized manner in which this project leverage's angr's Calling Convention Analysis.
+> A partial optimization of this library is planned for December 2023.
+Feel free to reach out to `yssaketh[at]gmail[dot]com` if you are interested in contributing!